Narodni-repozitar/developer-docs/docs/technology/invenio/customize-ui/forms/index.md

 empty_record = self.empty_record(resource_requestctx)
 ```

-is being used for form's `record` data.
-This function creates a record according to its metadata structure,
+is being used as `record` data.
+This function creates an empty record according
-with all its values left blank.
+to its metadata structure, with all its values left blank.

 In `edit` context, both raw `record` metadata **and** `ui` serialized record
 representation is passed to form template context.